-During the extended winter season temperatures and zonal winds at high latitudes in the middle stratosphere can vary quite significantly from day to day in both hemispheres, as well as from year to year.
-For example, when the standard deviations of the daily variations in mean temperature poleward of $60^{\circ}$ N, and zonal mean zonal wind at $60^{\circ}$ N, are calculated at 10 hPa for October to March for each winter and then averaged for the 41 winters 1979/80 to 2019/20 the values are $\sim$ 7 K and $\sim$ 13 ms-1, respectively, and comparable to the inter-annual spread in daily values shown by the light gray shading in Figures 8a and b.
-As noted above the strongest inter-annual (and also daily) variability in the SH occurs roughly two months later in the annual cycle than in the NH.
-Therefore the corresponding six month period in the SH is June to November and for the 41 winters 1980 to 2020 the averages of the standard deviations of the daily 10 hPa time series of the mean temperature poleward of $60^{\circ}$ S, and zonal mean zonal wind at $60^{\circ}$ S are $\sim$ 4 K and $\sim$ 9 ms-1, respectively, slightly weaker than their NH counterparts.
-In both hemispheres daily variability is not uniform over the six months but includes periods when temperatures and winds evolve more steadily, similar to the summer months (Figure 8) when the dynamical forcing is weak or nonexistent.
-At other times significant and rapid rises in temperature and deceleration of eastward polar night jet (e.g., purple curves in Figure 8) are observed, especially in the NH.
-Corresponding rapid falls in temperature and/or a sudden acceleration of the jet are not observed as the upward propagating Rossby waves can only decelerate the polar night jet (Section 2.2).
-Instead, a strengthening of the polar vortex and decline in the anomalously high polar temperatures occurs on the longer radiative damping timescales as illustrated by the behaviour seen in 2008/09 (Figure 8a and b).
-Depending on the definition used, the events where there is a significant rapid rise in polar temperatures and a reversal from eastward to westward wind at 60° latitude, such as in January 2009 (e.g., Manney et al., 2009), are generally referred to as "sudden stratospheric warmings" (Butler and Gerber, 2018).
+During the extended winter season, temperatures and zonal winds at high latitudes in the middle stratosphere can vary quite significantly from day to day in both hemispheres, as well as from year to year.
+For example, when the standard deviations of the daily variations in mean temperature poleward of 60° N and zonal mean zonal wind at 60° N are calculated at 10 hPa for October to March for each winter and then averaged for the 41 winters from 1979/80 to 2019/20, the values are $\sim 7~{\rm K}$ and $\sim 13~{\rm m~s^{-1}}$ , respectively, and comparable to the inter-annual spread in daily values shown by the light grey shading in Fig. 8a and b.

+As noted above, the strongest inter-annual (and also daily) variability in the SH occurs roughly 2 months later in the annual cycle than in the NH.
+Therefore, the corresponding 6-month period in the SH is June to November, and for the 41 winters of 1980 to 2020 the averages of the standard deviations of the daily 10 hPa time series of the mean temperature poleward of 60° S and zonal mean zonal wind at 60° S are $\sim 4 \, \text{K}$ and $\sim 9 \, \text{m s}^{-1}$ , respectively, which is slightly weaker than their NH counterparts.
+In both hemispheres daily variability is not uniform over the 6 months but includes periods when temperatures and winds evolve more steadily, similar to the summer months (Fig. 8) when the dynamical forcing is weak or nonexistent.
+At other times significant and rapid rises in temperature and deceleration of eastward polar night jet (e.g. purple curves in Fig. 8) are observed, especially in the NH.
+Corresponding rapid falls in temperature and/or a sudden acceleration of the jet are not observed as the upward-propagating Rossby waves can only decelerate the polar night jet (Sect.
+2.2).
+Instead, a strengthening of the polar vortex and decline in the anomalously high polar temperatures occurs on the longer radiative damping timescales as illustrated by the behaviour seen in 2008/09 (Fig. 8a and b).
+Depending on the definition used, the events where there is a significant rapid rise in polar temperatures and a reversal from eastward to westward wind at 60° latitude, such as in January 2009 (e.g. Manney et al., 2009), are generally referred to as "sudden stratospheric warmings" (Butler and Gerber, 2018).

 Figure 8.
 Daily temperature and winds from MERRA2 data (Gelaro et al., 2017) for 1979-2020.
-The black line is the multi-year average of the daily time series with 30th/70th and 10th/90th percentiles, and range shown by the dark, medium and light gray shading, respectively.
+The black line is the multi-year average of the daily time series with the 30th/70th and 10th/90th percentiles and the range shown by the dark, medium and light grey shading, respectively.
 The purple lines show the daily values for year 2008/09 in the NH and 2009 in the SH.